 - a. beneficiary name; - b.
-Medicaid identification number; - c. date of service; - d. type of contact (in-person, phone call, collateral); - e. place of service; - f. purpose of contact; - g. implementation of the employment plan; - h. details of beneficiary's response to treatment plan; - description of the provider's interventions.
-Documentation of the intervention must accurately reflect the beneficiary's personalized goals for the duration of time indicated; - i. duration of service, amount of time spent performing the intervention; - k. assessment of the effectiveness and of interventions and the beneficiary's progress towards the beneficiary's goals; and - 1. date, signatures, credentials or job title of staff providing the service.
+Medicaid identification number; - c. date of service; - d. type of contact (face to face, phone call, collateral); - e. place of service; - f. purpose of contact; - g. implementation of the treatment plan; - h. details of beneficiary's response to treatment plan; - i. description of the provider's interventions.
+Documentation of the intervention must accurately reflect treatment for the duration of time indicated; - j. duration of service, amount of time spent performing the intervention; - k. assessment of the effectiveness and of interventions and the beneficiary's progress towards the beneficiary's goals; and - 1. date, signatures with credentials or job title of staff providing the service.